Virtual Writer-in-Residence

 • The SWG will connect you with the Virtual Writer-in-Residence to arrange your virtual consultation.

 • The VWiR will respond to your email and arrange a one-hour meeting on a mutually convenient date and time.
+The VWIR may have specific hours during which they schedule meetings but may be flexible outside these dates/times.

 • You will receive an emailed invitation link from the VWiR for your Zoom meeting.
 Click on the link to join the call.